North East Lincolnshire Parent Participation Forum

 Please visit the Forum’s website (www.nelppf.co.uk) or Facebook page (www.facebook.com/NorthEastLincsParentParticipationForum) for more information about its activities and other matters of interest to parent carers.

 The Forum can also be contacted on 07583 474892 or email@example.com.

 This group is run by Parent Carers for Parent Carers.
-It meets usually on the first Tuesday of every month at 10 am to noon at the Carers’ Support Service, 1 Town Hall Square, Grimsby.
+It meets usually on the second Tuesday of every month at 10 am to noon at the Carers’ Support Service, 1 Town Hall Square, Grimsby.
 Meet other parents, make friends and gain confidence and get advice on school support, Special Educational Needs and disability law.
 Telephone 01472 242277 for more information.
 This group is supported by, but independent of, the North East Lincolnshire Parent Participation Forum.